We have moved!!!

 Teen Tent.

-The (Treehouse) Teen Tent is provided for use by children and young people between the ages of 12-17.
+The Teen Tent is provided for use by children and young people between the ages of 12-17.
 They will not be accompanied by parents or responsible adults.
-Teentent sub-contracted staff will hold the responsibility of supertvision.
+Teentent sub-contracted staff will hold the responsibility of supervision.
 There will be a minimum of 3 staff in the Teen Tent at all times and the shift leader will be DBS checked.
 Those using the Teen tent will be required to sign in and to abide by a code of conduct which follows the festival safeguarding measures.

 Injury to children on the Kidszone from bigger children.